Beijing

 Geographical location

-Located 110 kilometers northwest of the Bohai Gulf in the heart of Hebei Province, Beijing is an independently administered sub-government city with an area of 16,807.8 km², which is roughly the area of the federal state of Thuringia or Styria.
-Of this, however, only 1,369.9 km² (8%) belong to the core city (high building density and closed town form).
-15,398.4 km² (92%) consists of suburbs and areas with a rural settlement structure.
-The Beijing metropolitan area, including the suburban belt surrounding the city proper, has an area of 8,859.9 km².
+Beijing is located 110 kilometers northwest of the Gulf of Bohai in the middle of Hebei Province, but is an independently administered city under direct government control with an area of 16,807.8 km², which is roughly equivalent to the area of the Free State of Thuringia or Styria.
+Of this, only 1,369.9 km² (8%) belong to the core city (high building density and closed town form).
+15,398.4 km² (92%) consist of suburbs and areas with a rural settlement structure.
+The Beijing metropolitan region, including the suburban belt surrounding the actual city, has an area of 8,859.9 km².

-The city is located on the northwestern edge of the densely populated North China Plain at an average elevation of 63 meters above sea level and is surrounded by mountains (Mongolian Plateau).
-The highest point in the administrative area of Beijing is the Ling Shan (more precisely: Dongling Shan 東靈山 / 东灵山) with 2303 meters.
-The area stretches over 180 km in a north-south direction and over 170 km in an east-west direction.
-Other major cities in the administrative area of Beijing are (as of January 1, 2007): Mentougou 205,574 inhabitants, Tongzhou 169,770 inhabitants, Shunyi 122,264 inhabitants, Huangcun 109,043 inhabitants and Fangshan 100,855 inhabitants.
+The city is located on the northwestern edge of the densely populated North China Plain, an average of 63 meters above sea level, and is surrounded by mountains (Mongolian Plateau).
+The highest elevation in the administrative area of Beijing is the Ling Shan (more precisely: Dongling Shan 東靈山 / 东灵山) at 2303 meters.
+The area stretches over 180 km from north to south and over 170 km from east to west.
+Other large cities in the administrative area of Beijing are (as of January 1, 2007): Mentougou 205,574 inhabitants, Tongzhou 169,770 inhabitants, Shunyi 122,264 inhabitants, Huangcun 109,043 inhabitants and Fangshan 100,855 inhabitants.

 Geology